gianpaj/coverletter.work/README.md

 2. Go to [OpenAI's dashboard](https://platform.openai.com/account/api-keys) and create an API KEY.
 3. If you choose to use external files for attachments, then create a [Vercel Blob Store](https://vercel.com/docs/storage/vercel-blob).
 4. Set the required environment variable as the token value as shown [the example env file](./.env.local.example) but in a new file called `.env.local`
-5. `pnpm install` to install the required dependencies.
+5. `npm install` to install the required dependencies.
-6. `pnpm dev` to launch the development server.
+6. `npm dev` to launch the development server.

 ## Learn More